-Programming Levels are hierarchical--higher levels are allowed to do anything the levels below them can do.
+Programming Levels are hierarchical-higher levels are allowed to do anything the levels below them can do.
 For example, if you are a Manager, you are allowed to do anything that Supervisors, Print-Only Users and Basic Users can do in addition to those tasks allowed for Managers (Level 3).
-Note: The above Programming Levels apply to the PDL series locks only.
-For the DL2800/DL3000 series locks, the Programming Levels are slightly different.
-See page 8 for more information.